openharmony/docs/en/application-dev/reference/apis/js-apis-ability-context.md

 startAbilityForResult(want: Want, options: StartOptions, callback: AsyncCallback&lt;AbilityResult&gt;): void;

-Starts an ability with start options specified.
+Starts an ability with the start options specified.
 This API uses an asynchronous callback to return the result when the ability is terminated.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core